srarkar/SQLiteImplementation/README.md

   - `.btree`: indexes and tables in SQLite use B-trees to store data for logarithmic time operations.
 Running `.btree` outputs a visual representation of the data currently stored.
 More information on B-trees can be found in ``notes.pdf``.
   - `.constants`: This prints out some relevant constant values, such as row size, the cell size of a leaf node, and more.

+### Test Cases
+In the `spec` folder, there is a `db_spec.rb ` file that contains 13 test cases that verify the database can run the basic commands and meta commands with expected outputs.

 ## Notes
 A `notes.pdf` page can be found in the main directory, including an SQLite overview, visual representations, and references.